axil/bokehlab/README.md

     'r' red
     'o' orange

-The color specifier must go after the marker if both are present.
+NB The color specifier must go after the marker if both are present.

+There're also semilogx, semilogy and loglog for (semi)logarithmic plots.

 ## Installation